jethro-dev/dvsa-driving-test-booking-automation/README.md

 - Postcode: Update the postcode variable with your postcode.
 - Instructor Reference Number: Update the instructorReferenceNumber variable if applicable.

+## Disclaimer

+This script is not the ultimate solution, but it's the best I could create within a limited timeframe.
+It is designed to automate the booking process for a standard driving test and is not configured to accommodate special needs requirements, which involve additional configurations not covered here.
+Feel free to copy, modify, and configure the script to suit your specific needs.

+If your exam type is "car" and you don't require special needs accommodations for the exam, no extra customization is needed.
+Just change the placeholder values such as driving licence number, test date, postcode, or instructor reference (optional), and you are good to go.

+Please note that this script is intended for educational purposes only.
+Use it responsibly and at your own risk.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.